lab-cosmo/chemiscope/paper/paper.md

 Chemiscope 1.0 turns the original browser-based visualizer into a multi-platform tool that fits into Python-centric workflows.
-The same visualization can be rendered as a standalone web viewer, embedded as a Jupyter widget [@Jupyter; @IPython], included in Streamlit web-applications, or integrated into Sphinx-built documentation and sphinx-gallery examples for reproducible software manuals [@sphinx].
+The same visualization can be rendered as a standalone web viewer, embedded as a Jupyter widget [@Jupyter; @IPython], included in Streamlit web applications, or integrated into Sphinx-built documentation and sphinx-gallery examples for reproducible software manuals [@sphinx].
 Chemiscope 1.0 also provides support for visualizing datasets directly from widely used atomistic Python toolkits, including ASE [@ase-paper], MDAnalysis [@MDAnalysis], stk [@STK], and